xsuite/xplt/docs/index.md

-# Welcome to Xplot's documentation!
+# Welcome to Xplt's documentation!

 A plotting library for [Xsuite](https://github.com/xsuite) and simmilar accelerator physics codes.